rockstorm101/jekyll-docker/README.md

   bundle exec jekyll serve --host 0.0.0.0
 ```

-Web site is now accesible at http://localhost:4000 on the host.
+Web site is now accessible at http://localhost:4000 on the host.

 ## Configuration